 Detached buildings or structures would be covered under Other Structures.

 Typically, an insurance company will automatically include 10% of what you insure your home for under Other Structures.
-So if you insure your home for $200,000.
+For example, if you insure your home for $200,000.
 You will automatically have $20,000 to protect structures not attached to your home.

 Double check that you have enough coverage for those structures separate from your home.
 You can always increase coverage if necessary.

-Also known as Contents.
-This is all of your clothes, furniture, electronics, dishes, etc.
+Personal Property, also known as contents is all of your clothes, furniture, electronics, dishes, etc.

 Appliances that are not fastened down would fall under Personal Property.

 Personal Property coverage will extend to items in your outbuildings located on your property.
-So if you have tools and a lawn mower in a garage separate from your home, they’re covered under Personal Property.
+This means if you have tools and a lawn mower in a garage separate from your home, they’re covered under Personal Property.

 Note: Your car and truck parked in the detached garage are covered under your auto insurance.
 Not your home insurance.